StephanLo/dcm_waste_study/README.md

-This is a plaholder repository.
+This is a placeholder repository.
 At article acceptance time code will be uploaded here.